How to Get Cast on ‘Euphoria’

 What is “Euphoria” about?

-Season 1 centers on Rue Bennett (Zendaya), a troubled 17-year-old who’s recently returned home from rehab—although it’s clear early on that she has no intention of staying clean.
-She’s surrounded by high school classmates who are all dealing with their own issues, including Jules (Schafer), a transgender girl who’s new in town; Fezco (Cloud), a local drug dealer; Lexi (Maude Apatow), Rue’s childhood best friend; Nate (Jacob Elordi), a sexually insecure jock who masks his issues with anger; Kat (Barbie Ferreira), a body-conscious teen exploring her sexuality; and Cassie (Sydney Sweeney), whose troubled romantic history comes back to haunt her.
+Season 1 follows Rue Bennett (Zendaya), a troubled teen who recently returned home from rehab—although it’s clear early on that she has no intention of staying clean.
+She’s surrounded by high school classmates who are all dealing with their own issues, including Jules Vaughn (Schafer), a transgender girl who’s new in town; Fezco (Cloud), a local drug dealer; Lexi Howard (Maude Apatow), Rue’s childhood best friend; Nate Jacobs (Jacob Elordi), a sexually insecure jock who masks his issues with anger; Maddy Perez (Alexa Demie), Nate’s on-and-off-again girlfriend; Kat Hernandez (Barbie Ferreira), a body-conscious teen exploring her sexuality; and Cassie Howard (Sydney Sweeney), whose troubled romantic history comes back to haunt her.

-By the end of the first season (spoiler alert!), Rue has relapsed, Jules is leaving for the city, Kat is in a new relationship, Nate’s father’s shady past is about to be exposed, and Cassie is seeking an abortion.
-In the first special episode in December, Rue sits down at a diner with Ali (Colman Domingo), a fellow addict and her eventual sponsor, and she starts to talk through her issues with substance abuse.
-In the second special episode in January, Jules reflects and unloads in her first therapy session.
+By the end of the first season (spoiler alert!), Rue has relapsed, Jules is leaving town, Kat is in a new relationship, Nate’s father’s (Eric Dane) shady past is about to be exposed, and Cassie is seeking an abortion.
+In the first special episode, Rue sits down at a diner with Ali Muhammad (Colman Domingo), a fellow addict and her eventual sponsor, and starts to talk through her issues with substance abuse.
+In the second special episode, Jules reflects and unloads in her first therapy session.

 Who is in the cast of “Euphoria”?